rsvsaha/react-DragAndDrop-PWA/README.md

 Height | Number | Number of Pixels of element Height

 ### Button Component
 This is a clickable button element which can perform some logical actions when clicked.
-It has the following properties apart from positional properties

 Property | Input Type | Meaning
 -------- | ---------- | -------